 Here’s where things get particularly interesting.
 For both safety nets and leveling mechanisms to function there has to be a way to mitigate the problem of free riders.
 Free riders are actors who derive benefits from a common property resource, in this case the safety net and the leveling mechanisms are the common property resources, without giving their fair share in return.
 With institutional safety nets, the problem is ensuring that everyone pays a fair share of the taxes and does not draw on benefits unless they truly meet the pre-defined criteria and enforcement is usually handled by the State social workers or tax collection agencies.
 For communal safety nets, the problem is ensuring that each person helps others when in need and draws benefits more or less to the same extent as other members of the community.

-Principles for Understanding the Economics of Resource-Poor Communities
+Helpful Principles for Contextualizing the Economics of Cash-Poor Communities

 So, with all this in mind, let’s return to our opening questions.